-The anticipation was wrought by Monday's city council vote on 287 (g) that failed in a 3-3 deadlock.
+The anticipation was wrought by Monday's city council vote on 287 (g) that failed to approve it via a 3-3 deadlock.

 According to U.S. Immigration and Customs Enforcement (ICE): "The 287(g) program allows ICE — through the delegation of specified immigration officer duties — to enhance collaboration with state and local law enforcement partners to protect the homeland through the arrest and removal of aliens who undermine the safety of our nation’s communities and the integrity of U.S. immigration laws."